Stalking facts at a Glance:

 Cyberstalking Facts at a Glance :

-cyber+stalking1.
-“Cyberstalking” is the term used to describe repeated threatening or harassing electronic communications (emails) sent through the Internet.
+1. “Cyberstalking” is the term used to describe repeated threatening or harassing electronic communications (emails) sent through the Internet.
 What begins as an innocent correspondence with a stranger in a chat room can develop into an obsessional pursuit by the online stalker, who can be every bit as devious as his offline counterpart.
 They will wait for the victim to go online and then send constant instant messages (IMs), or the victim will find their inbox full of emails from this one person when they go online.
-Because of the anonymous nature of the Internet, the cyberstalker can be down the street or on the other side of the country.
+Because of the anonymous nature of the Internet, the cyberstalker can be down the street or on the other side of the country.2.
+During his tenure as vice president, Al Gore said of cyberstalking, “Make no mistake, this kind of harassment can be as frightening and as real as being followed in your neighborhood or watched in your home."

 3. If the cyberstalker has the victim’s personal information (which was willingly given to the would-be stalker when they thought the stalker was just a “nice guy”), the stalker can go to chat rooms impersonating the victim and post enticing or inflammatory messages on the bulletin board (sometimes giving out the street address and phone number of the victim at the same time), which can bring third parties into the harassment.